adobe/adobe-sensei-ai-functions/lesson5.md

 ---

 ## Overview
-In this exercise you will use the Adobe Sensei Image Quality function to retrieve aesthetic scores for an image including an overall quality score.
+In this exercise you will use the Adobe Sensei Image Quality action to retrieve aesthetic scores for an image, including an overall quality score.

 ## Steps
 1. Open the **Visual Studio Code** application on your worksation located under the **Applications** folder (or in the dock toolbar).

-2. Go to **File -> Open** and locate the folder for the exercises and solutions pre-loaded on your workstation in your user directory at `~/adobe-sensei-ai-functions`.
+2. Go to **File -> Open** and locate the folder for the exercises and solutions pre-loaded on your workstation in your user directory at `~/adobe-sensei-actions-lab`.

 3. Begin by opening the `solutions/exercise-1/composition.js` file to learn about some specific concepts you'll need to understand for the remainder of the lab.